 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Abbott Laboratories - ABT

-/EIN News/ -- CEDARHURST, N.Y., Sept.
-28, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Abbott Laboratories (NYSE: ABT), if they purchased the Company’s shares between February 19, 2021 to June 8, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Sept.
+28, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Abbott Laboratories ABT, if they purchased the Company's shares between February 19, 2021 to June 8, 2022, inclusive (the "Class Period").
 Shareholders have until October 31, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-abt/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).